Marker Logo

 Inscription.

-Brooklyn Avenue Neighborhood Corridor, Cultural Heritage Board Monument No. 590, City of Los Angeles.
+Cultural Heritage Board Monument No. 590

 Erected by City of Los Angeles.
 (Marker Number 590.)

 Topics and series.
 This historical marker is listed in these topic lists: Notable PlacesSettlements & Settlers.
 In addition, it is included in the Los Angeles Historic-Cultural Monument series list.
+A significant historical year for this entry is 1876.

 Location.
 34° 2.781′ N, 118° 12.412′ W. Marker is in Los Angeles, California, in Los Angeles County.
 It is in Boyle Heights.
-Marker is on Cesar Chavez Avenue east of Soto Street, on the right when traveling east.
+It is on Cesar Chavez Avenue east of Soto Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 2428 E Cesar Chavez Ave, Los Angeles CA 90033, United States of America.
 Touch for directions.

 Paid Advertisement